men on a hillside overlooking Petra. This is not one of my photos. However, it is a great image that captures

 They offer suggestions and generously share insights grounded in their unique familiarity

-Their new identities as fledgling field anthropologists-in-training probably gives them a
+Their new identities as field workers supporting anthropologists probably gives them a wider

-wider scope for viewing their own experience in ways that otherwise would have never been available to them.
+scope for viewing their own experience in ways that otherwise would have not been available to them.

 This itself is an example of how cultural development occurs.

-Nevertheless, I believe our social interactions significantly influenced how we - Bedouin and Westerner -
+believe our social interactions significantly influence how we - Bedouin and Westerner - perceive each

 Still, there is the occasional breakdown in the desert.